 Just two days before our visit, this family’s eight year old son died.
 He had been well, with no sign of illness but suddenly became sick.
 Alphonse and Christine took their child to the local clinic but nothing could be done before he passed away.
 We found this family grieving this great loss in their small, unfinished house.

 Inshuti of Rwanda plans on building this family a new house in 2021.
-Please consider donating to help improve their lives.
+You can be a part of improving their lives by making a donation and joining our Inshuti community.